 After reading The Five Hour School Week by Kaleena Amuchastegui, I realized how many educational hacks I’ve been ignoring.
 By optimizing our academic endeavors prior to lunch, the boys will end up with about four hours each day to pursue their passion projects.
 In The Brave Learner, Julie Bogart put something into words that I didn’t fully realize I had already been doing: Classical Education in the fall, Unit Studies in the winter, Unschooling in the spring, and ramped-up read-alouds in the summer.
 Come June, we dive head-first into our local library’s summer reading program.
 Even Mommy participates!
 (And yes, audiobooks totally count.)

-Upon finishing Ainsley Arment’s The Call of the Wild + Free, I fully embrace the fact that I can’t (and won’t!) ascribe to one single educational philosophy.
+Upon finishing Ainsley Arment’s The Call of the Wild + Free, I fully embrace the fact that I’m not designed to fit into a traditional model.
 My sons are so uniquely multifaceted that it would be a disservice to choose a one-size-fits-all path for them.
 My job as their mother is not to chisel them into the perfect sculptures of my imagining, but to give them all of the tools and knowledge so they can craft a masterpiece of their own lives!
 Through God’s grace and His gift of wisdom, I have no doubt this journey will continue to be beautiful!